twinstar6980/Twinning.Documentation/english/installation.md

 This is an optional installation item, distributed as an application package.

-1. Check the [Release Page](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/ShellGUI) to download the distribution for your device.
+1. Compile or download the distribution for your device.

    > Currently, only `Windows X86-64` and `Android ARM-64` distributions are available.
 Users of other platforms need to clone this project and build and sign the application package by themselves.